ivanprobst/thedailyquote/README.md

 tobd
 * new quote -> update social stuff (social stuff should depend of templater, in case we look at a specific quote)
+* share and tweet must use direct link
-* direct link (users can't see after today, provide menu option for this)
+* direct link (users can't see after today, provide menu option for direct link)
 * check quote tomorrow morning

 tobf